-Outcomes from this project include: 1) healthy populations of trout and other fish species, and other Species in Greatest Conservation Need; 2) maintenance of water quality within targeted aquatic resources; and 3) increased participation of private landowners in natural habitat protection projects.
+Outcomes from this project include: 1) healthy populations of trout and other fish species, and Species in Greatest Conservation Need; 2) maintenance of water quality within targeted aquatic resources; and 3) increased participation of private landowners in natural habitat protection projects.

-Phase 1 funding has been largely committed to existing projects; we have built a strong pipeline of Phase 2 projects.
-We desire to build upon the momentum being created through our first grant and further elevate protection of these critical resources.
+Phases 1 and 2 of funding has been largely committed to existing projects; we have built a strong pipeline of Phase 3 projects.
+We desire to build upon the momentum being created through our first three grants and further elevate protection of these critical resources.

-Explain how the plan addresses habitat protection, restoration, and/or enhancement for fish, game & wildlife, including threatened or endangered species conservation
+Explain how the proposal addresses habitat protection, restoration, and/or enhancement for fish, game & wildlife, including threatened or endangered species conservation